-From a legal standpoint, it is easy to write off Gay Singapore as another homophobic Asian country – after all same-sex activity is technically illegal here, just like India, the Maldives, Brunei, Burma, Malaysia and parts of Indonesia.
+From a legal standpoint, it is easy to write off Gay Singapore as another homophobic Asian country.
+After all, same-sex activity is technically a criminal offense here, just like in the Maldives, Brunei, Burma, Malaysia, and parts of Indonesia.

-In many ways, Gay Singapore reflects the traditional Asian approach to LGBT citizens where the family is the basic building block of society, and if you ‘choose’ to be gay it is best kept discrete and from your family.
+In many ways, Gay Singapore reflects the traditional Asian approach to LGBT citizens, where the family is the basic building block of society.
+If you ‘choose’ to be gay, it is best kept discrete and from your family.

 Things are changing, however, as the population pyramid changes and a younger, more progressive generation wrestles control – Just look at the 28,000 mostly young people who attend Singapore’s annual gay rights rally – Pink Dot SG.
-Singapore has a robust legal system, and hopefully all it takes if for someone to challenge this unfair law and for society to change overnight.
+Singapore has a robust legal system, and hopefully, all it takes is for someone to challenge this unfair law and for society to change overnight.

-For now however while gay travelers should be mindful of the problems LGBT Singaporeans experience, they are unlikely to experience any issues in this dynamic, melting pit of a city-state.
-Not only does Gay Singapore offers wild nightlife, luxurious gay spas, and futuristic hotels – but there are plenty of green spaces, quirky art galleries, Michelin-starred fine dining, tropical weather and world-class attractions.
+For now, however, while gay travelers should be mindful of the problems LGBT Singaporeans experience, they are unlikely to experience any issues in this dynamic, melting pot of a city-state.
+Not only does Gay Singapore offers wild nightlife, luxurious gay spas, and futuristic hotels – but there are plenty of green spaces, quirky art galleries, Michelin-starred fine dining, tropical weather, and world-class attractions.
 And how could we forget the House of Blue Spin – the largest group of gay bars in Asia or the muscle gay boys who flock to Tanjong Beach Club on Sundays!

 A city of the future where society clings on to the past, this global financial powerhouse offers something for everyone – LGBT or otherwise!

-Gay Singapore Guide: The Essential Guide To Gay Travel In Singapore 2018
+Gay Singapore Guide: The Essential Guide To LGBT Travel In Singapore

 Things To Do in Singapore

-Marina Bay Sands Skypark – Not willing to splash the cash to stay the Marina Bay Sands Hotel?
-Cheat and soak in the panoramic views of Singapore’s iconic skyline at the observation deck, though you can only look at the infinity pool sadly unless you are a guest.
+- Marina Bay Sands Skypark – Not willing to splash the cash to stay at the Marina Bay Sands Hotel?
+Cheat and soak in the panoramic views of Singapore’s iconic skyline at the observation deck, though you can only look at the infinity pool unless you are a guest.